Greetings, my friends, and welcome back the EIB Network and Rush Limbaugh on Friday.

 That went on for years.

-People were livid about that for years, and I and it was an exchange for a lower overall tax rate.
+And I, and it was in exchange for a lower overall tax rate.

-And I I remember it went through lessons.
+And I remember it went through lessons.

 Why do you want to incur debt to think you're screwing the government?

-What is the what what what why you you go out spend money and you don't have and you get it going in debt to be able to deduct 28% of it?
+Why are you going out and spend money you don't have and you get it going in debt to be able to deduct 28% of it or whatever your tax rate is?

-I know people and I people didn't like me.
+I know people and I, people didn't like me.

-Um I'll never forget that.
+I'll never forget that.

-She's uh absolutely right.
+She's absolutely right.

-Uh yeah, number 20.
+Yeah, number 20.

-Sound bite number 20.
+Soundbite number 20.

-Stasel spoke to former governor of Alaska, Sarah Palin, and they had a discussion about the uh Republican primary, and this is what Governor Palin said.
+Last night on the Fox Bidness Network, John Stossel's show, Stossel spoke to former governor of Alaska, Sarah Palin, and they had a discussion about the Republican primary.

 Newt Gingrich, what's going on with him?